Jessicashinjo/python-milestones/02-command-line-applications/exercises/CLI_CAR_MODELS.md

 ## Requirements

-1. Create a class for all functionality.
+1. Create a single class that implements all functionality.
 1. Create a method for reading the car makes file.
 1. Create a method for reading the car models file.
 1. Create a method that invokes the previous two methods and generates a dictionary.